Picnic

 Defining

-The system map helped with sketching and designing the final UX of the app, along with looking at competitors to define common design conventions.
+The system map helped with sketching and designing the final UX of the app, along with looking at competitors to define common design convention.
+This is where the educational aspect of the app was added onto people's profiles.

 High-fi prototyping